Connect with us

 “I believe the potential appearance of a conflict of interest in the mind of the public is too strong for me to preside over this case,” he added.

 Hinds County Circuit Court Judge Adrienne Wooten originally presided over the Davis case.
 She entered a gag order in the case, which she extended and strengthened in early January, causing public officials to become virtually silent about the case and welfare misspending altogether.
-On Tuesday, her administrative assistant declined to provide any more information about the case reassignment, saying any information would have to from the attorneys in the case.
+On Tuesday, her administrative assistant declined to provide any more information about the case reassignment, saying any information would have to come from the attorneys in the case.
 They either did not return calls or declined to comment, citing the gag order.
 By mid-day Friday, there were no other filings in the Davis case suggesting who it may be assigned to next.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.